onetep-devel/documentation/working_with_github.rst

 .. note::  It looks like at our settings it is not possible to have more than one reviewer, unless we upgrade to `Pro`, `Team` or `Enterprise` plan, see: https://github.com/orgs/community/discussions/23978

+.. note::  Also, unless you are one of the repository Owners, you will simply not see the option to select a Reviewer.
+This is a GitHub feature meant to prevent any spamming from people who forked public repositories.
+Intead of adding a Reviewer, *tag* the person or people you'd like to review your change in the text that you enter in the *Leave a comment* box.
+For instance, type ``@JacekDziedzic`` to add Jacek as a reviewer -- he will then get a notification once you submit the pull request.

+If the pull request is for the documentation or tutorials, once it is merged, the changes will be deployed automatically to the ONETEP website (a ``documentation-deploy`` or ``tutorials-deploy`` **GitHub Action**).
+When the pull request is submitted, this step will be skipped (because you have not been authorised to make the changes at this point yet).
+It will only be run following the merge.

 .. _github_review_and_merge: